fairdirect/foodrescue-app/README.md

         cd zxing-cpp
         ```

-    2. Edit the following files, replacing one call to `round(…)` with `std::round(…)` in each: `core/src/ZXNumeric.h` and `core/src/datamatrix/DMDetector.cpp`.
-Otherwise the function will not be found at build time.
-TODO: There is probably a better solution for this as it seems to depend on variabl "GCC" if this code is compiled.

-    3. Build the code.
-Be sure to adapt `CMAKE_INSTALL_PREFIX` to point to your installation directory defined above.
+    2. **Configure the build.** Be sure to adapt `CMAKE_INSTALL_PREFIX` to point to your installation directory defined above.
 (Note, the command line options to not build the example applications prevent a build fail in step "Linking CXX executable ZXingWriter" with "ZXingWriter.cpp.o: requires unsupported dynamic reloc R_ARM_REL32".
 We don't need these examples for Android, and they are probably not made for Android anyway.)

         ```
         mkdir -p build/android && cd build/android